AnS1404/MADLAB_sem4_Calculator/README.md

 # MADLAB_sem4_Calculator
-In this project, we have built a basic calculator using android studio.
+We have built a calculator in Android Studio.
+The code is written in java.
+This calculator does all basic arithematic functions.